 Digital Monitoring for Moles

-Eastern Suburbs Dermatology utilises the services of a skin imaging system to map a patient’s moles, to assist in the monitoring and early detection of melanoma.
+Independent dermatologists consulting from Eastern Suburbs Dermatology utilise the services and facilities provided by ESD, including a skin imaging system to map a patient’s moles, to assist in the monitoring and early detection of melanoma.

 If you have a large number of moles your specialist may advise you to have your moles mapped as a more accurate way of monitoring your moles for change.